pzhaojohnson/rna2drawer2-readme-preview/README.md

 ## Tools

 The different tools of the app control how you interact with the drawing.
-Information and options pertaining to tools can be found in the bottom bar of the app towards the left.
+Information and options pertaining to the tools of the app can be found towards the bottom-left corner of the app.

 ## The Dragging Tool